What do I do if the old website was saved to my favorites?

 Yes.
 Fees may apply depending on the type of transaction.
 Note that commissions are also charged for certain trades, including stocks, exchange-traded funds, options and some mutual funds.
 Visit our Pricing section for more information on applicable fees.

 I don't have a computer.
 How can I place an order?

 The book value is the amount you invested in a security, including the commission charged for the purchase.
 It corresponds to the total number of shares held multiplied by their average unit cost.

 You can check the book value of your holdings on your portfolio statement or via the online platform.

 Can I use the book value for tax purposes?

 The book value we provide is intended for information purposes only.
-You can use trade confirmations, portfolio statements and transaction summaries for tax purposes, but you must ensure that all information presented is accurate.
+You can use trade confirmations, portfolio statements, transaction summaries and T5008 slip for tax purposes, but you must ensure that all information presented is accurate.